adirhmn/coupon-system/README.md

 4. **Explore and Test:**

    - Browse the available requests in the Coupon System API collection.
-   - Update variables like token regularly when the validity period expires.

 5. **Execute Requests:**
    - Execute requests to create coupon, claim coupon, and get details.